functional-jslib/fjl/README.md

 const fjl = require('fjl');
 ```

-## Motivations:
-- Haskell and it's `Prelude`.
-- Lambda Calculus.
-- The need for a way to do strongly typed javascript (in actual code (not with typescript)) (possible via `fjl.is*` methods (`fjl.isType`, `fjl.isset`, etc.)).
-- The need to be able to write functional code very quickly and easily (all methods in `fjl` are curried and lib also includes versions of all methods uncurried).
-- A functional library that takes advantage of the es6 features of the language
- and is built from the ground up using functional concepts.
-- A functional library that is exported to multiple formats (umd, amd, commonjs, es6-modules, and iife).
-- A functional library that has curried and un-curried versions of included operations.
-Et. al.
-    `append`, `_append` (un-curried version)
-- A library that shouldn't be to hard to develop on (methods grouped similarly to the way the haskell modules
-are separated out 'Data.List' (in our lib is './src/listOps.js') etc..
-- Etc. etc..

-### Reasoning for paradigms
-#### Use of while-and-for-loops instead of built-ins:
-- They are faster than iterating with es5 functional array additions (`map`, `forEach` etc.).
-- @todo include jsperf links for above here.
-- @todo map performance of our lib here.

 ### Docs
 **JSDocs** [https://functional-jslib.github.io/fjl]

  The docs are divided into modules though all methods in the library all live on `fjl` or the top level export